StoDevX/course-data-tools/README.md

 (Note for the future: I tried including this via `npm`, but `npm` only parses `.npmignore`/`files` when pushing to the registry.)

+Package versioning: I'm trying to use [semver].
+Therefore

+- the first number is incremented for non-backwards-compatible changes to the package format,
+- the second number is incremented for other stuff,
+- the third number is the date on which the data was updated,
+- and the fourth number is incremented when:
+    - you need to push multiple versions on the same day
+    - you are playing around with something in getData
+    - etc.

+Examples: `2.1.2014-11-30.0`

 ## To Update the Data ##